About the school

 - the grant amount cannot be increased after the mobility has ended.

-- If the confirmed period of stay is longer than stated in the participation contract, any extra days will be considered as a "zero grant" period.
+- If the confirmed period of stay is longer than stated in the participation contract, any extra days will be considered a "zero grant" period.

-Provided that the minimum eligible mobility period is not affected, if the confirmed length of stay is shorter than the length indicated in the participation contract,
+Provided that the minimum eligible mobility period is not affected, then if the confirmed length of stay is shorter than the length indicated in the participation contract,

 the grantee will act as follows:

-- If the difference between the confirmed length of stay and the length of stay indicated in the participation contract is more than 5 days, the grantee must enter in the
+- If the difference between the confirmed length of stay and the length of stay indicated in the participation contract is more than 5 days, the grantee must enter in the Mobility Tool+ the length of stay indicated on the confirmation (i.e. the start and end dates of the mobility as indicated in the Transcript of Records/Traineeship Certificate) and recalculate the amount of the grant.

-Mobility Tool the length of stay indicated on the confirmation (i.e. In the opposite case, i.e. if the difference is 5 days or less, the grantee shall record in the Mobility Tool the period indicated in the participation contract (i.e. In the event of an interruption of the stay, the period of the interruption is not counted towards the grant for living expenses.
+- In the opposite case, i.e. if the difference is 5 days or less, the grantee shall record in the Mobility Tool+ the period indicated in the participation contract (i.e. the amount of the scholarship does not need to be recalculated).

 In the event of the participant's withdrawal from the participation agreement with the grantee due to "force majeure", i.e. an unforeseeable exceptional situation or event beyond the participant's control which could not have been caused by any error or negligence on the participant's part, the participant is entitled to an amount of grant support corresponding to the actual duration of the mobility as set out in Article 2.2 of the agreement between the grantee and the participant.
 Any remaining funds must be reimbursed unless otherwise agreed with the grantee.

 In the event of suspension of the participant's contract with the grantee by the participant due to "force majeure", i.e. an unforeseeable exceptional situation or event beyond the participant's control, which could not have been caused by any error or negligence on the participant's part, the participant shall be allowed to continue the mobility, provided that the mobility is carried out before the end of the whole project.
-This case must be recorded in the Mobility Tool as one interrupted mobility.
+This case must be recorded in the Mobility Tool+ as one interrupted mobility.

 FURTHER INFORMATION ABOUT THE PROGRAMME